hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 We change the value of `dx` to `1`.
 Then we remove the breakpoint by double clicking next to the line number again and press "F8" to resume the execution.
 The ball is moving very slow now.

 17. Finally, we want to replace the single colored ball with an image of a football.
-We switch back to the "Java Perspective" and a PNG image to our Java project's source folder named `ball.png`.
+We switch back to the "Java Perspective" and add a PNG image to our Java project's source folder named `ball.png`.
 ![Adding image](./res/pics/add_image.png)
 At the moment, we do not know exactly, how to load and draw an image in Java and want to try out some ideas.
 We switch back to the "Debug Perspective" and set a breakpoint at `g.setColor(getColor());` in method `public void paint(Graphics g)` of class `Ball.java`.
 We press "F11" to start debugging.
 The execution stops at our breakpoint.
-To get a playground- or workspace-like environment, we click in the menu bar "Window" > "Show View" > "Display".
+To get a scrapbook- or workspace-like environment, we click in the menu bar "Window" > "Show View" > "Display".
 In this view we have access to all variables available in the context of the current executed method.
 We type `g.` and get some code completion suggestions.
 We type `g.image` to find a method which can draw an image.
 ![Code completion for g.image](./res/pics/code_completion_image.png) We decide on the fifth entry which needs an instance of `Image`, the drawing position and width and height of the image.
 Now we need an instance of `Image`.
 We know that there is a class `ImageIO` which can read images.
 We type `ImageIO` and trigger code completion by pressing *Ctrl+Space* to get the full qualified name `javax.imageio.ImageIO` of the class.
 We trigger code completion again by typing `javax.imageio.ImageIO.read`.
 There is a method accepting an `InputStream`, which we will use.